***Last updated June 20th, 2026***

 A hiking gear review site I looked into took several SEO actions that delivered a solid increase in search traffic.
 Here’s what worked:

 - Writing all product reviews using real field testing, including original photos and comparison data.
-A product review made by AI probably isn’t something you would want to buy off of so why would your audience.
+A product review made by AI probably isn’t something you would want to buy off of, so why would your audience.
 Make sure everything you output is of a quality that you’re proud of and would find helpful yourself if in the readers situation.
+This doesn’t have to mean you can’t use AI at all, but you do need to at least provide a very accurate and detailed prompt and then edit the output extensively to make it your own if you want the article to actually hold up over time.
+AI is improving quickly but straight AI slop does get weeded out with algorithm updates, and more importantly, can at times be just plain wrong – it pulls answers it finds online and has no way to verify whether or not they’re actually true so that needs to be your job for now or you could accidentally be misleading your readers!

 - Building an FAQ section under every review to answer real questions visitors search for.
-This can be added as those questions start to trickle in if you prefer, but it’s definitely worth putting a little itme into eventually.
+This can be added as those questions start to trickle in if you prefer, but it’s definitely worth putting a little time into eventually.
+I like to start with 3-5 questions and then modify them a bit each time i update the post to keep the FAQ fresh and relevant to my readers current needs.

 Sites that shine in affiliate SEO almost always put honest, real world info first and focus more on helping people than just pushing for a sale.
 Long form reviews and comparison tables are also useful, as are user generated stories.
 If you keep things genuinely useful, you’ll have a better shot at long term rankings.